sgbasaraner/xamarin-docs.tr-tr/docs/xamarin-forms/app-fundamentals/accessibility/setting-accessibility-values.md

         AutomationProperties.HelpText="Tap to toggle the activity indicator" />
 ```

-Alternatif olarak, C# ' ta aşağıdaki gibi ayarlanabilir:
+Alternatif olarak, C# ' de aşağıdaki gibi ayarlanabilir:

 ```csharp
 var button = new Button { Text = "Toggle ActivityIndicator" };